ElectionDataAnalysis/electiondata/docs/User_Guide.md

 ### Error reporting
-System errors will be printed as the system runs.
+All errors will be reported to the a subdirectory named by the database and timestamp within the directory specified in `run_time.ini` as the `reports_and_plots_dir`.

 Fatal errors related to the jurisdiction or the munger will be noted in a file `*.errors` named after the results `*.ini` file.

 Even when the upload has worked, there may be warnings about lines not loaded.
 The system will ignore lines that cannot be munged.
 For example, the only contests whose results are uploaded will be those in the `CandidateContest.txt` or `BallotMeasureContest.txt` files that are correctly described in `dictionary.txt`.

-If there are no errors, the results and their `.ini` files will be moved to the archive directory specified in `run_time.ini`.
-Any warnings for the `*.ini` will be saved in the archive directory in a file `*.warn`.
+If there are no errors, the results files will be moved to a subdirectory of the `archive_dir` directory specified in `run_time.ini`.

 ## Pull Data
 The Analyzer class uses parameters in the file `run_time.ini`, which should be in the directory from which you are running the program.
 This class has a number of functions that allow you to aggregate the data for analysis purposes.
 For example, running the `.top_counts()` function exports files into your rollup_dataframe directory which with counts summed up at a particular reporting unit level.
 This function expects 4 arguments: the election, the jurisdiction, the reporting unit level at which the aggregation will occur, and a boolean variable indicating whether you would like the data aggregated by vote count type.
 For example: